Skip to content

 Overview

 A list grants a set of activities to a scope — everyone in the workspace, a team, a role, a project, or a single employee.
-For each activity in the list you can fine-tune how it appears, and (for personal lists) even hide activities a broader list would otherwise show.
+For each activity in the list you can fine-tune how it appears.

-Lists are especially relevant for activities that have Require access list turned on: those activities are only available to employees who receive them through a non-personal list.
+Lists are especially relevant for activities that have Require access list turned on: those activities are only available to employees who receive them through one of these admin lists.
+Use an Employee-scoped list to give one person access to a restricted activity (for example, an activity that otherwise belongs only to another team) without opening it up to a whole unit or role.

 Scopes